-Fiat has reverted to the 'Tipo' badge for its family hatch contender, that name being Italian for 'type'.
+Fiat reverted to the 'Tipo' badge for its family hatch contender, that name being Italian for 'type'.
 So what type of Focus-class rival is this?
 We're told to expect space, economy and value pricing.
 Sounds promising.
 Jonathan Crouch looks at what's on offer.

 Fiat has never managed to crack the Focus-sized family hatchback sector.
 Over the last few decades we've had a succession of models - the Bravo and Brava twins, the Stilo, and, most recently, another Bravo line-up.
 None of them made any real impact on folk much more likely to either buy Ford's best seller or the latest versions of Vauxhall's Astra or Volkswagen's Golf.
 In recent years, it looked as if Fiat might be abandoning this traditional market segment in favour of more specialised Crossover models like their 500X.
 But cars like that still sell in something of a niche, so the Italian brand has, once more, turned it's hand to creating a conventional contender in this class.
 Arguably the last time the brand was truly competitive here was with its Tipo family hatch, which sold between 1988 and 1995.
-It's appropriate then, that this new model also wears a 'Tipo' badge.
+It's appropriate then, that this current model also wears a 'Tipo' badge.

-Like its predecessor, this Tipo hatchback promises to be exceptionally roomy and is capable of accommodating three six-feet-plus adult passengers in the rear - thanks to class-leading legroom and outstanding headroom within its 4.37m long, 1.79m wide and 1.50m tall dimensions.
+Like its predecessor, this Tipo hatchback is exceptionally roomy and is capable of accommodating three six-feet-plus adult passengers in the rear - thanks to class-leading legroom and outstanding headroom within its 4.37m long, 1.79m wide and 1.50m tall dimensions.
 Its boot capacity is also best-in-class with a volume of 440-litres, while the estate version adds an additional 110-litres of boot space which, at 550 litres, is also class leading.
 It can carry loads of up to 1.8m in length courtesy of an extra 20cm of length (4.57m), a flip-and-fold 60/40 split rear seats and completely flat load floor.
 The estate body style has a height of 1.51m thanks to the standard-fit longitudinal roof bars.
 Loading the boot of the Station Wagon estate is aided by a low load sill with reconfigurable components such as an adjustable load floor and removable side storage panels to further increase the width of the luggage compartment.
 At the wheel, the Tipo features numerous cabin compartments with a variety of shapes and capacities totalling no less than 12-litres.
 Easily reachable by driver and passengers, these compartments are perfect for storing personal objects, smartphones, game consoles, bottles and coins.

 Fiat knows it has an awful lot of ground to make up in this segment.
 Is this Tipo the car to do it?
 It certainly offers a more competitive proposition in this sector than anything the brand has been able to offer for a very long time.
 And it can be put together in its Turkish factory very cheaply, allowing UK Fiat dealers to offer value pricing and tempting deals, yet at the same time, include lots of equipment for the money.
 No, it's not going to appeal to someone who would otherwise be buying a Volkswagen Golf.
 Or even, perhaps, a comparable Mazda3 or Honda Civic.
 But then here, you're not going to be paying the sort of inflated prices that tend to be attached to those kinds of cars.
-If you were looking at more affordable models in this sector, say, a Kia cee'd, a Citroen C4 or a Nissan Pulsar, we definitely think you should include the Tipo in your deliberations.
+If you were looking at more affordable models in this sector, say, a Kia cee'd or a Nissan Pulsar, we definitely think you should include the Tipo in your deliberations.
 And it's a long time since we've been able to say that about any kind of Fiat in this class.

 |Bolton Motor Park Abarth, Fiat and Mazda|